 The Main Library and East Branch Library are wheelchair accessible; the historic West Branch Library is not.
 In accordance with these laws, the Somerville Public Library will make reasonable accommodation to the known physical and mental limitations of people with disabilities in order to provide an equal opportunity to enjoy and participate in the Library's programs, services, and activities available to the public.
 The Library will not retaliate against any individual who has complained of or opposed a violation of the ADA or of Section 504.

 An individual who feels aggrieved need not exhaust his or her administrative remedies at the local level before filing a complaint with the state or federal agency.
-Individuals who need auxiliary aids for effective communication or any other reasonable accommodation are invited to make their needs known to the City’s ADA Coordinator, Betsy Allen.
-She can be reached at 617-625-6600 x2323 or email@example.com.
+Individuals who need auxiliary aids for effective communication or any other reasonable accommodation are invited to make their needs known to the City’s ADA Coordinator, Nancy Bacci.
+She can be reached at 617-625-6600 x2250 or firstname.lastname@example.org.
 The City of Somerville's disability policy, and also a link to Somerville's Accessibility Survey, can be found on the City's Commission for Persons with Disabilities page.

 Home Delivery Service